redpesk-labs/red-pak/docs/2-Concept.md

 # Concept

-# Specfication Illustration
+## Specification Illustration

 ![redpak concept](images/concept.svg "redpak concept")

-## Control tools
+### Control tools

-- green part: provide control toos that offer linux and used in most of the container
+- green part: provide control tools that offer linux and used in most of the container
-- yellow part: represents the storage on disk that is used by the container in order to share ressources with the system and also with parents.
+- yellow part: represents the storage on disk that is used by the container in order to share resources with the system and also with parents.
 Indeed, redpak has a representation of a tree type parent-child.
 - package manager: install/update/remove atomic by node

-# Hierarchy
+## Hierarchy

 ![redpak hierarchy](images/hierarchy.svg "redpak hierarchy")

-## Tree structure
+### Tree structure

-Redpak has a tree structure of type parent-child where each element is called a **node** or **rednode** and can be a container.
+redpak has a tree structure of type parent-child where each element is called a **node** or **rednode** and can be a container.

-## Gather ressources
+### Gather resources

 The idea is to gather resources between different containers running different type of applications.

-This scheme represents an example of a possible organisation of containers.
+This scheme represents an example of a possible organization of containers.
 Different platforms are provides as redpesk or AGL with different profiles inside like IVI or HTML5.
 It also means that several versions of a same library can be shared between brothers for example.

-## Inherit security constraints: Russian Doll
+### Inherit security constraints: Russian Doll

 Another idea is to inherit from security constraints from parents, indeed redpak defines that each child cannot bypass its parent constraints.
 In fact, redpak can be seen as a behavior of russian doll.

-# Rednodes
+## Rednodes

 ![redpak nodes](images/nodes.svg "redpak nodes")

 A rednode is an element of the hierarchy, on this example, there are platform, profile, project nodes.